JoaoLopesF/RemoteDebug/README.md

 The RemoteDebugApp is a modern HTML5 and needs a modern browsers to work.
 Internet Explorer 11 and Safari 10 are an examples that not supported.
+But you can use anothers, as Chrome, Edge, Firefox.

 The web app is in beta, please add an issue, for problems or suggestions.